friism/docker.github.io/docker-for-aws/index.md

 #### EnableSystemPrune

-Enable if you want Docker for AWS to automatically cleanup unused space on your swarm nodes.
+Choose whether you want Docker for AWS to automatically cleanup unused space on your swarm nodes.

-When enabled, `docker system prune` will run staggered every day, starting at 1:42AM UTC on both workers and managers.
+When enabled, `docker system prune` will run staggered across nodes every day, starting at 1:42AM UTC on both workers and managers.
 The prune times are staggered slightly so that not all nodes will be pruned at the same time.
 This limits resource spikes on the swarm.

 Pruning removes the following:
 - All stopped containers